Witiko/jBus/README.md

   * jBus is compatible with a given browser.
   * Your modified version of jBus works as intended.

+If the you only want to check browser compatibility, [the online version](https://dl.dropboxusercontent.com/u/48267088/JBus/test/test.html) may be a more convenient route for you.

 ## FAQ ##

   1. _Isn't this essentially what [custom events][CustomEvent] are for?_